unfoldtoolbox/UnfoldMakie.jl/docs/src/how_to/hide_deco.md

 # [Hide Axis Spines and Decorations](@id ht_hide_deco)

-In this section we discuss how users are able to efficiently hide axis spines and decorations in their plots.
+This section discusses how users can efficiently hide axis spines and decorations in their plots.

-While it's possible to hide these axis decorations through setting the axis settings with `axis=(;...)`, `Makie.Axis` features multiple variables for different aspects of the plot.
-This means that removing all decoration is only possible by setting a lot of variables each time.
+While it's possible to hide these axis decorations by setting the axis settings with `axis=(;...)`, `Makie.Axis` provides multiple variables for different aspects of the plot.
+This means that removing all decorations is only possible by setting many variables each time.

-Makie does feature methods like `hidespines!` and `hidedecorations!`, but the user might not have easy acces to the axis their plot is drawn in.
+Makie does provide methods like `hidespines` and `hidedecorations`, but the user may not have easy access to the axis their plot is drawn in.

-So instead these functions can be called by setting variables with `layout = (;)`:
+Instead, these functions can be called by setting variables with `layout = (;)`:

 ```
 ... layout = (